CMU-CREATE-Lab/commons-java/java/lib/rxtx/README.txt

 using System.loadLibrary() rather than RXTXVersion.loadLibrary().
 The RXTXVersion.loadLibrary() method checks whether 64-bit java is being used and, if so, looks for a native library named "librxtxSerial64" (plus whatever extension is appropriate for the platform).
 I fixed that one line in CommPortIdentifier.java and then built by doing the following.
 I submitted this as a bug to the RxTx folks (http://bugzilla.qbang.org/show_bug.cgi?id=151).
+I also changed the implementation of the registerSpecifiedPorts() method in RXTXCommDriver.java so that it checks the system properties (e.g. specified via a -D command line switch) for the gnu.io.rxtx.SerialPorts and gnu.io.rxtx.ParallelPorts properties (the motivation is that it's easier to specify the properties as system properties rather than have to use a properties file).
 Full source code is zipped and included here.

 I then installed XCode tools and then followed the compilation docs[3].
 Compilation was a breeze--it was nothing more than doing the following in the rxtx-devel directory: